Scroll to content

 MATHS

-Our focus this term is Fractions, Decimals and Percentages and then we will also cover shorter units on Algebra, Ratio, Area, Perimeter, Volume and Statistics.
-We will also be focussing on how to answer reasoning and problem-solving questions.
+Our focus this term will be consolidating all maths topics covered this year.
+After SATs, we will continue to embed these skills though maths investigations and longer maths projects.
+We will use the skills learnt to solve reasoning and problem-solving questions weekly.
 Twice a week we will complete a Terrific Times Tables quiz to help our quick recall of our times tables.
+All children have their login details and can access TTRS from home.

 ENGLISH